olepoeschl/UpmeMockRepo/README.md

 # UpmeTest

-This repository does not contain any code and just exists to test a component of the [Upme library](https://github.com/olepoeschl/Upme).
-The component in question is the `GithubResolver`, which resolves all Releases of a Github repository with a specific asset that can serve as an update for the respective Java application.
+This is a mock repository and therefore does not contain any code.
+It only exists to test the `GithubResolver` component of the [Upme](https://github.com/olepoeschl/Upme) library, which resolves all Releases of a Github repository with a specific asset that can serve as an update for the respective Java application.